 When the axle attached to the two rings is rotated such that the arm AB moves up (and the arm CD moves down) in the magnetic field produced by the permanent magnet.
-Let us say the coil ABCD
+Let us say the coil ABCD is rotated clockwise in the arrangement shown in Fig. 4.19.
+By applying Fleming's right-hand rule, the induced currents are set up in these arms along larger numbers of turns in the coil, the current flows in the direction ABCD.
+If there are larger numbers of turns in the coil.
+This means that the current in the external circuit flows from B2 to B1.
 After half a rotation, arm CD starts moving up and AB moving down.
 As a result, the directions of the induced currents in both the arms change, giving rise to the net induced current in the direction DCBA.
-The current in the external circuit now flows from B_1 to B_2 .
+The current in the external circuit now flows from B1 to B2.
 Thus after every half rotation the polarity of the current in the respective arms changes.
-Such a current, which changes direction after equal intervals of time, is called an alternating current (abbreviated as AC).
+Such a current is called alternating current (abbreviated as AC).
 This device is called an AC generator.

 To get a direct current (DC, which does not change its direction with time), a split-ring type commutator must be used.
 With this arrangement, one brush is at all times in contact with the arm moving up in the field, while the other is in contact with the arm moving down.
-We have seen the working of a split ring commutator in the case of an electric motor
+We have seen the working of a split ring commutator in the case of an electric motor (see Fig.4.15).

-(see Fig. 13.15).
 Thus a unidirectional current is produced.
 The generator is thus called a DC generator.

 The difference between the direct and alternating currents is that the direct current always flows in one direction, whereas the alternating current reverses its direction periodically.
 Most power stations constructed these days produce AC.
 In India, the AC changes direction after every 1/100 second, that is, the frequency of AC is 50 Hz.
-An important advantage of AC over DC is that electric power can be transmitted over long distances without much loss of energy.
+An Important advantage of AC over DC is that electric power can be transmitted over long distances without much loss of energy.